2011 NBA Finals: Game 6

 LeBron James made his first four shots to contribute to the Heat taking a 20–11 lead.
 The Mavericks went to a zone defense that perplexed Miami and Dallas went on a 21–4 run in a span of 5½ minutes.
 They made 9 of 12 shots during this stretch with DeShawn Stevenson making three-pointers in a 24-second duration to give Dallas a 40–28 lead with 9:42 left in the first half.
 Dallas turned Miami's first six turnovers into 14 points.
 The Heat then went on a 14–0 run to take a 42–40 lead.
 With 6:25 left in the half, Stevenson along with Udonis Haslem and Mario Chalmers received technical fouls after a scuffle occurred at midcourt during a timeout.
 In the second half, James did not score until making a layup with 1:49 remaining in the third.
 The Mavericks led by nine going into the 4th quarter after Ian Mahinmi hit a buzzer beater to give Dallas an 81–72 lead.
 The Mavericks took a 12-point lead with 8:12 remaining.
 With 2:27 left, Nowitzki made a jump shot to help build the Mavericks' lead to 99–89.
 The Mavericks, who led for the final 22 minutes in the game, won their first championship in franchise history.

 Nowitzki was named Finals MVP.
 He had a poor shooting performance in the first half but managed to score 18 points in the second half.
 When the final buzzer sounded, an emotional Nowitzki went straight to the locker room in tears, although he re-emerged for the trophy presentation.
+The Championship won by the Mavericks would be the first for the Dallas-Fort Worth Metroplex, since the Dallas Stars won the Stanley Cup in 1999 and the last until the Texas Rangers defeated the Arizona Diamondbacks in the World Series in 2023.
+The Mavericks would return to the Finals again in 2024 but fell to the Boston Celtics in five games.